Sharp transitions in the spectra of small Frenkel-like excitons for multi-orbital lattice systems: Results

 We have verified for multiple other parameter choices (not shown) that we always get a good estimate for the smallest exciton radius $\xi\sim 1/k_M$ for which a continuum approximation is still accurate, when we choose $k_M$ as the largest momentum for which a quadratic approximation is still reasonable near the top/bottom of the valence/conduction bands of that specific model.

-This simple procedure provides a practical recipe for estimating whether a continuum approximation is reasonable, when the dispersions of the conduction and valence are known.
-As we point in the next section, however, it may still be very misleading in a multi-orbital system.
+This simple procedure provides a practical recipe for estimating whether a continuum approximation is reasonable if the dispersions of the conduction and valence bands are known.
+As we point out in the next section, it may still be misleading in a multi-orbital system.